Pet of the Week: Meet Dino and Carston

 FAYETTEVILLE, Ark.
-(KNWA) — Today we have a two-for-one in our Pet of the Week: meet Dino and Carston at the Washington County Animal Shelter.
+(KFTA) — Today we have a two-for-one in our Pet of the Week: meet Dino and Carston at the Washington County Animal Shelter.

 Carston is a senior dog — a 14-year-old Yorkie.
 He doesn’t have a tooth in his mouth, so he’s on a special diet of wet dog food, but he loves other dogs and still loves to play with toys.